Creating Your First Feed

 Let’s make our first feed.
 In your Graze dashboard, click the plus button to create a new feed:

 We’re going to make a feed about my favourite disaster hockey team, the Pittsburgh Penguins.
+Let's click on Simple Feed while we learn our way around.
 At this stage, all we need to worry about is the Feed Title, and the Feed Description.

 We can also hit that plus button at the top beside the title and give our feed a cute avatar, which users will see on Bluesky.

 Now we’re ready to get started.
-It’s time to hit the Create from Scratch button:
+It’s time to hit the Next button.

 Note: if you're already familiar with JSON you can switch to the code version in the top corner.
 For the rest of us, let's carry on!

 There are three parts to this we’re going to use.
 We’re going to edit the Feed description in the middle, telling it what we want to include and exclude, how we want our feed to sort itself, and how we want to moderate it.
-On the right we’ll be able to test whether our recipe is perfect.
+Using Debug at the top we’ll be able to test whether our recipe is perfect.
 And on the left, we will find our ingredients!

 Let’s begin!
 Everything inside this grey Feed box is in our cooking pot: